 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-Pro2 lacks such a headphone port.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro2 and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the X-Pro2 followed on from the Fujifilm X-Pro1.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro2 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.